prototypefund/Digital_Bargeld-docs/api-merchant.rst

 .. http:post:: /contract

-  Ask the backend to generate a certificate on the basis of the given JSON.
+  Ask the backend to generate a contract on the basis of the given JSON.

   :reqheader Content-Type: application/json
   :<json string desc: a human readable description of this deal.